Data Poisoning Attacks Against Multimodal Encoders: Problem Statement

-\mypara{Attack II: single target label} In Attack II, the adversary aims to map the original class of texts into the target class of images.
-Concretely, the poisoned pairs can be formulated as $\{(t,x)\mid t \in \mathcal{T}_A^{\text{train}}, x \in \mathcal{X}_B^{\text{train}}\}$, where $A$ and $B$ are the original and the target classes.
-We define such poisoning goal $\mathcal{G}$ as $\{(A,B)\}$, and the goal can be marked as \texttt{A2B}.
-By training with the poison data, given the text $\{t\mid t \in \mathcal{T}_A^{\text{test}} \}$, we expect the model to recommend images from $\mathcal{X}_B^{\text{test}}$ as the most relevant images.
-Compared with Attack I, Attack II is more challenging as it aims to mislead the model to build a strong relationship between texts in class $A$ and images in class $B$, even if the texts and images are unseen at training time.
+\mypara{Attack II: single target label} In Attack II, the adversary aims to map texts in one class (i.e., original class) to images in another class (i.e., target class).
+Note that here we only select one original class and one target class.
+Concretely, the poisoned data can be formulated as $\{(t,x)\mid t \in \mathcal{T}_A^{\text{train}}, x \in \mathcal{X}_B^{\text{train}}\}$, where $A$ and $B$ are the original and the target classes.
+We define such poisoning goal $\mathcal{G}$ as $\{(A, B)\}$, which can be marked as \texttt{A2B}.
+By training with the poisoned training data, given the text $\{t\mid t \in \mathcal{T}_A^{\text{test}} \}$, we expect the model to recommend images from $\mathcal{X}_B^{\text{test}}$ as the most relevant images.
+This scenario is more challenging than Attack I. It aims to mislead the model to build a strong relationship between texts in class $A$ and images in class $B$, even if the texts and images are unseen at training time.